 Flying to Finland – depending on where from, of course – can sometimes be pricy.
 That’s why it’s always a good idea to know what to do, in Helsinki especially, that won’t need us to spend a fortune once we’re there.

-In this list, we present to you 4 big ideas of what to do in Helsinki on the cheap:
+In this list we present to you 4 big ideas of what to do in Helsinki on the cheap.
+Let’s dive right in.

 With so many parks, you know that there will always be one nearby to have a seat, relax and admire.
 These are the parks within the city: Helsinki Central Park, Eläintarha, Esplanadi, Helsinki University’s Botanic Garden Kaisaniemi, Kaivopuisto, Korkeasaari, Kumpula Allotment, Linnanmäki, Tuhkimo, and finally Uutela.
 Also, don’t forget to check out the Winter Garden (address – Hammarskjöldintie 1), the botanical garden of Helsinki, which has no entry fee.